 5. Writing Content as a Thought Follower, Not as a Thought Leader

 Surely you have heard of the buzzword phrase “thought leader.”
 No matter what industry or vertical your brand is in and whether you are a B2B or B2C business, you have thought leaders within that industry.
-Whether it is you or a member of your company that you are looking to position as a thought leader, it is important to write content with the tone and voice of a true industry expert, possibly even an industry genius.
+Whether it is you or a member of your company that you are looking to position as a thought leader, it is important to write content with a true industry expert’s tone and voice, possibly even an industry genius.

 Here are a few ways to approach content writing with the voice of an industry thought leader: